wp-plugins/fullscreen-galleria/readme.txt

 3. Showing map for photos that have gps coordinates

 == Changelog ==
+= 1.4.10 =
+* Update galleria.io to 1.4.2.

+= 1.4.9 =
+* More space for the sharing icons.
+* Add plugin icon

+= 1.4.8 =
+* Remove more strict warnings.

+= 1.4.7 =
+* Work with Jetpack 3.0 share buttons.
+* Check for NULL to remove some warnings.
+* Remove "Strict Standards: Only variables should be assigned by reference" warnings.

+= 1.4.6 =
+* round numbers.
+Patch from: https://gist.github.com/asquelt/9624792

+= 1.4.5 =
+* fix icons

+= 1.4.4 =
+* fix multiline captions

+= 1.4.3 =
+* title box hides again
+* close stays (like arrows) in touch
+* galleria.io updated to 1.3.5

+= 1.4.2 =
+* Add multi custom link support.
+* galleria.io updated to 1.3.3

+= 1.4.1 =
+* Handle setting updates better.

+= 1.4.0 =
+* White and Black themes.
+* On demand loading is now experimental and can be enabled from settings.
+It seemed to break some installations.

+= 1.3.10 =
+* Fix previous commit for index pages.

 = 1.3.9 =
 * Only load fsg when needed.
 Patch from Chris Planeta.